ilfur/VirtualAnalyticRooms/ords/README.md

 22.2.0 - ORDS 22.2.0 and APEX 22.1.0

+# Before Running the ORDS container
+First, create a secret in the target namespace containing the connect string, username and password to the target database service.
+The secret should be of type "opaque", contain a key named "conn_string.txt" and it's value should be in the form "user/password@hostname:port/service_name".
+A user with SYSDBA privilege is required, like SYS.
+Enter the name of the secret in the values.yaml.

+Installation of APEX/ORDS may fail due to a strong password verification policy in the database.
+If that happens (by looking into the container'S /tmp/ords_logs/install_logs_DB/* files), temporarily switch off strong password protection in the Oracle Database by running the following SQL command as SYS or SYSTEM: alter profile default limit password_verify_function null;
+Then kill the pod, it will restart and re-try.

 # Using an ORDS configuration volume.
 You can set a configuration mount with your ORDS configurations pointing to /etc/ords/config and the container will try to start the service with configurations on the mount point.